Plypy/OpenMRS-ID-Migrator/README.md

+---
+## NEW README
+This repo is originall designed for migrating Dashboard 1.0 data from OpenLDAP into MongoDB of 2.0.
+So is the derivation of the name of this repo.
+However it also includes other scripts that helps you work on Dashboard.

+To use this, first you need to clone it under dashboard's folder.
+Check the 'Clone and Install' sector of old WalkThrough below.
+---

 These're simple scripts, I have only impemented converting via stdin/stdout.

 After you have Dashboard 2.0 installed, you may begin to migrate the data.